Chart Color Schemes

 Yarra Glen features high concentrations of family households, with a fairly typical median household size

-Family households account for 79.5% of all households, including 37.7% couples with children, 31.4% couples without children, and 10.0% single parent families.
-Non-family households constitute the remaining 20.5%, with lone person households at 18.9% and group households comprising 1.4% of the total.
-The median household size is 2.7 people, which aligns with the Greater Melbourne average.
+Family households comprise 79.5% of all households, including 37.7% couples with children, 31.4% couples without children, and 10.0% single parent families.
+Non-family households account for the remaining 20.5%, with lone person households at 18.9% and group households comprising 1.4%.
+The median household size is 2.7 people, which matches the Greater Melbourne average.

 Frequently Asked Questions - Households